bdtanbir/easy-addons/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-EasyAddons for Elementor Is the Best Elementor Addons Comes With 2 Free Elementor Widgets Including button and flip box.
+EasyAddons for Elementor Is the Best Elementor Addons Comes With some Free Elementor Widgets Including button and flip box.

 == Description ==

-EasyAddons for Elementor page builder Is One of the Best Elementor Addons That Comes With 2 Elementor Free Widgets.
+EasyAddons for Elementor page builder Is One of the Best Elementor Addons That Comes With some Elementor Free Widgets.
 And EasyAddons Elementor widgets are not limited to customizations.
 All the Elementor widget is stand out from other third-party elementor addons widgets in terms of flexibility of customizations.
-EasyAddons for Elementor (**button and flip box**) will broaden your elementor related designing skills.
+EasyAddons for Elementor (**button, flip card and team member**) will broaden your elementor related designing skills.
 So try Easy Elementor Addon to create amazing Elementor Websites.

 == Completely Customizable ==
 Each element comes with a bunch of options to customize your website in every possible way.
 You can achieve nearly any design with your imagination.